nim-lang/Nim/doc/destructors.rst

 Cursor inference / copy elision
 ===============================

-The current implementation also performs `.cursor` inference.
+The current implementation also performs `cursor` inference.
 Cursor inference is a form of copy elision.

 To see how and when we can do that, think about this question: In `dest = src` when